precisep/precisep/README.md

 ﻿# Hi there! 👋

 I'm Thabang Mokoena, a passionate metallurgist and data scientist with experience on both fields.
-My journey involves the fascinating intersection of metallurgy and data, where I explore innovative ways to extract insights and drive solutions.
+My journey involves the fascinating intersection of metallurgy and data, where I explore innovative ways to extract insights from data and drive solutions.

 ## 🔬 Metallurgist | Data Scientist

-- 🏭 Unraveling the historical tapestry woven by metallurgy, shaping societies and civilizations.
 - 💡 Navigating the digital frontier, where data science unveils fresh insights, propelling us into a future of endless possibilities.

 I'm a metallurgist exploring more than just physical materials.
 I dive into the world of information, connections, and endless opportunities.
 In data science, I focus on understanding how materials speak a digital language, unlocking various innovations.